iamjosephmj/learn-rx/readme.md

 ## Heads up

-<p>Hey What's up everybody.
+<p>Hey, What's up everybody.
 Reactive programming has become almost a standard in the development of Android apps, as Kotlin already is.
-Combining the reactive paradigm with Kotlin development can help developers to keep a clean architecture in their apps in a easy way.
-I had given a try to sketch out certain materials in this repo that can help you to get a better perspective of understanding on the basics of RxKotlin and a handful of its important operators.
+Combining the reactive paradigm with Kotlin development can help developers to keep a clean architecture in their apps in an easy way.
+I had given a try to sketch out certain materials in this repo that can help you to get a better perspective of understanding the basics of RxKotlin and a handful of its important operators.</p>

 ## Table of contents